 The hero is rendered unconscious and wakes up in an unknown place.

-Although he may initially be fooled, the hero either figures out that this is all an elaborate charade to take advantage of him, or an innocent discovers the situation and is taken hostage.
+Although he may initially be fooled, the hero either figures out that this is all an elaborate charade to take advantage of him, because of an overlooked detail that would make no sense if the situation was real.
+That, or an innocent discovers the situation and is taken hostage.
 In addition, the hero's friends may find him and expose the scam.

 In the end, there is often a big battle as the hero tears the trickery down.
 Once he returns home, he may be relieved that everything is back to normal or he may harbor feelings about the very tempting world-that-could-have-been he was trapped inside.